k163665/CS452-Project-State-Farm-Distracted-Driver-Detection-/README.md

 [Report Link in repo ](DLP_project_StateFarm_Distracted_Driver_Detection.pdf)

 ## Overview
+The Center for Disease Control and Prevention
+(CDC) found that nearly one out of five car accidents is caused by a distracted driver.
+Unfortunately, this means around 425,000 individuals get injured and 3,000 deaths are noted because of distracted driving each year.
 State Farm is a large group of insurance companies throughout the United States with corporate headquarters in Bloomington, Illinois.
 Their initiative is to improve these disturbing statistics, and better ensure their customers, by examining whether dashboard cameras can automatically detect drivers participating in distracting practices.
 Provided a dataset of dashboard camera pictures, State Farm is challenging Kagglers to classify each driver’s behavior, for example, what drivers are doing, and